danwein8/Deep-Q-Network-Agents/README.md

 - beats classic control game CartPole with a discrete action space. <br>
 ## Pendulum Agent <br>
 - Pendulum agent created with `ActionDiscretizeWrapper()` wrapper to make the continuous action space discrete allowing the DQN agent to work <br>
+## Space Invaders Agent <br>
+- Space Invaders agent created using a ROM from atarimania.com then defining the QNetwork based on the observation space, the action space, and taking into account the frame skipping inherent to old Atari games <br>
-### Info
+### Info <br>
-- The DNQ Agents can only train on environments with a discreet action space, not a continuous action space.
+- The DNQ Agents can only train on environments with a discreet action space, not a continuous action space, so continuous action spaces must be converted. <br>
-- Action space is the range of moves you can make as the player.
+- Action space is the range of moves you can make as the player. <br>
+- Observation space is everything the agent will take into account when choosing its next action (environment). <br>